 The contents of "The Gospel of Matthew, the Fraud!" by Vexen Crabtree (1999):

 Luke uses Josephus's "Jewish Antiquities" as a reference and must have been written after 93CE, probably after anyone who had known Paul (or Jesus) was already dead.
 The place of origin of Luke's writing is unknown.
 Luke is also the author of Acts, the fifth book of the New Testament, and they were two parts of the same writing.

-Luke also uses Mark, and 'Q', as sources of information.
-Out of Mark, 54% is quoted in Luke, and there are a hundred or so versus that along with Matthew, he took from the source 'Q'.
-Along with Mark, Luke was not a disciple of Jesus, but was the other friend of Paul.
-However, it can be noted that in the year 93CE, Paul (who lived at the same time as Jesus), would have been very old, improbably old for the times, if not dead, and the assumption that Luke knew Paul is disputed.
-For these reasons, Luke is best not considered trustworthy in any of the original he adds to the story of Jesus, and it is probably best to consider his sources as more accurate than this author's redaction.
+Luke uses Mark, and 'Q', as sources of information.
+Out of Mark, 54% is quoted in Luke, and there are a hundred or so versus that, along with Matthew, he took from the source 'Q'.
+For these reasons, Luke is best not considered trustworthy in any of the original details he adds to the story of Jesus, and it is probably best to consider his sources as more accurate than this author's redaction.

 The contents of "The Gospel According to Saint Luke" by Vexen Crabtree (2012):